ninode/wireless/apps/wifi_provision_via_ble/readme.md

 4. Download the Microchip Bluetooth Data application from App Store and open it.

-5. The WINC3400 device will scan the APs and ready to get paired with Mobile applicaiton.
+5. The WINC3400 device will scan the APs and ready to get paired with Mobile application.

 ![ble_scan](images/ble_scan.png)

-6. In the Mobile Applicaiton, Open the "Ble provisioner" widget.
+6. In the Mobile Application, Open the "Ble provisioner" widget.

 ![ble_scan](images/wifi_prov_widget.jpg)

 7. In the "Ble provisioner" widget, press the "scan" button.
-It will list the sorrounding BLE devices.
+It will list the surrounding BLE devices.

 ![scan](images/scan.jpg)

-7. The default name given for WINC3400 in the "Wi-Fi provisioning using BLE" applicaiton is "Wifi Prov".
+7. The default name given for WINC3400 in the "Wi-Fi provisioning using BLE" application is "Wifi Prov".
 Click on "Wifi Prov" device.

 ![select_device](images/select_device.jpg)